justinwinslow/JWin-s-Boilerplate/README.md

 This is basically just a playground for boilerplate experimentations.
 Not recommended for public consumption.

-#### Requirements

-* Node
-* NPM

 #### Getting Set Up

-From the project root folder run "npm install" to install required node packages.
-When that finishes run "jam install" to grab front end dependencies.
+From the project root folder run "bash install.sh" to automagically get the stack set up properly.
+This script will install node.js and npm and resolve all other project dependencies.

 #### Running the Server